NwlSmith/p2/README.md

 + Production URL: <http://p2.nwlsmith-dwa.com>

 ## 3 Unique inputs
-*You don't have to list all inputs, just 3 unique ones.
-The following is an example of what I'd put if my project was the xkcd Password Generator:*

 1. *Number input for the initial investment*
 2. *Select input for the frequency of interest calculations*
 3. *Radio input to store whether the calculation uses compound or simple interest*